Write Better Stories with Master Studies of Mentor Texts

 A fabulous resource for mentor texts, especially in March is ReFoReMo (Reading for Research Month).

-This has been a rough week for Asian Americans, and our kidlit community wouldn’t be the same without the many talented and generous Asian American creatives, including the founder of Storyteller Academy, Arree Chung.
+This has been a rough time for Asian Americans, and our kidlit community wouldn’t be the same without the many talented and generous Asian American creatives, including the founder of Storyteller Academy, Arree Chung.
 To give back a little, I’m giving away Grace Lin’s A BIG Mooncake for Little Star and Isabella Kung’s No Fuzzball!
 Post a Master Study of any children’s book in the comments to enter.
-This giveaway will close on March 30 at midnight, PDT.
+This giveaway will close on May 1st at midnight, PDT.
 You can share this post on social media for extra entries.
 Just post a link (or let me know) in a comment below.

 Thanks for reading!